theimowski/master-thesis/docs/section-application.md

 In line 18, another WebPart composition occurred.
 Having set the cookie, program flow was bound to `returnPathOrHome`.
-WebPart `returnPathOrHome` (line 1) had a look inside the incoming request to find out whether parameter called "returnPath" existed in URL query.
+WebPart `returnPathOrHome` (line 1) had a look inside the incoming request to find out whether parameter named "returnPath" existed in URL query.
 If that was the case (line 5), then value of this parameter would determine to what location redirection should happen.
 Otherwise (line 6), the redirection would be made to the main page, `Path.home`.